WerewolvesRevamped/Werewolves-Roles/README.md

 The path of the category is automatically used as the name of the category ("limited" => "Limited", "townsfolk/miscellaneous" => "Townsfolk Miscellaneous", "/hell" => "Hell").
 The path of the category is automatically used to display a category header ("limited" => "limited", "townsfolk/miscellaneous" => "townsfolk miscellaneous", "/hell" => "hell") from the "\_categories" folder.
 This has to exist, but can be empty.

-Contents of the "\_rules" folder can be referenced just like roles, however they will never be added to the bot.
+Contents of the "\_rules" folder can be referenced just like roles.
+They will also be added to the bot as a role, though new rules will require aliases to be usable.
+The top line of rules is automatically updated to a name based on the file name.

 Empty lines will be ignored entirely.